wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/intro.md

 mods (or entire sections) at your leisure.
 When you are done installing mods, no matter how many you chose to install or skip, you must also complete the [Final Steps](finish) section.

+You don't need any prior modding experience to follow the guide, but you will need a basic level of competence using a computer, and to carefully read and follow all instructions.

 :::info Continuing from _The Best of Times_?

 If you are continuing from the official [**TTW Installation Guide**](https://thebestoftimes.github.io/),